SeanOhAileasa/SeanOhAileasa/README.md

 	* { ["**DataCamp (ML & Stats)**"](https://nbviewer.org/github/SeanOhAileasa/dcp-machine-learning-statistics/blob/main/dcp-machine-learning-statistics.ipynb) : &#x1F6A7; }

 <!--
-"DAY:63 - [Notebook: scipy-stats]: (Last Commit) PDF plot demonstrates what the t-test is checking (if the tips of both curves are at the same point).
-(Introduction) Brief blurb about assumptions thus far and other possible assumptions that could be made.
-Introducing a different way of asking the t-test question.
-Subtracting the centre point of each collection and if the result is zero then both are the same therefore end up with a t-distribution.
-Getting the t-value (t-statistic) and the critical value used to make a decision (calculation of the t-statistic from the samples).
-If the probability of seeing such a t-value given the hypothesis that there is no difference between the means then the data is suggesting to reject that hypothesis.
-(Propose) Built into statistical tests is the fact that a wrong decision may be made.
-Adding blurb about errors."
+"DAY:62 - [Notebook: scipy-stats]: (Last Commit) Reviewed alternative approach in asking the t-test question.
+(Introduction) Built into statistical tests such as the t-test is the fact a wrong decision may be made.
+Adding to this such tests try to manage/quantify errors.
+Running 100000 t-tests and generating two new collections each time having the same central value and giving the t-test a 5% chance of determining both are different (albeit are the same).
+Rerunning the t-test with different means.
+These are false positives (Type I Error).
+It is the analyst who deems what percentage is appropriate to deem both collections are different even if both come from the same central point.
+(Propose) Moving onto a false negative (Type II Error) which is harder to quantify and depends on how close the means are."
 -->
 * End of Semester (Dec 2021):